-Whether you love or loathe the hustle and bustle of the big city, there are no two ways about it: Nagoya is an amazing place.
-There is so much going on, and so much to take in.
-It is a mass of contradictions and a striking hodge-podge of contrasting styles, of the traditional and the futuristic.
+Whether you love or loathe the hustle and bustle of the big city, there are no two ways about it: Nagoya is a fantastic place.
+There is so much going on and so much to take in.
+It is a mass of contradictions and a fascinating hodge-podge of contrasting traditional and futuristic styles.

 As part of the sprawling Higashiyama Zoo and Botanical Gardens complex, the Higashiyama Sky Tower dominates the landscape in the west of the city.
-The building itself is 134m tall and sits atop a hill in the centre of the grounds meaning that its its observation deck and restaurant at 100m commands an amazing view of the park, the western part of Nagoya as well as Mt.
+The building itself is 134m tall and sits atop a hill in the center of the grounds meaning that its observation deck and restaurant at 100m commands a fantastic view of the park, the western part of Nagoya as well as Mt.
 Ontake, Mt.
 Ibuki and the Central Alps mountain range,

-The only word to describe the Nagoya Port Building Observatory is, well, ‘interesting’.
-It really has to be seen to be understood.
+The only word to describe the Nagoya Port Building Observatory is, well, ‘interesting.’
+It has to be seen to be understood.
 However, despite its unorthodox structure and the fact that its observation deck is relatively low at 53m, the view is well worth the trip out to the south of the city.
-The whole port area has been redeveloped and you are afforded sites of the city – beautiful when lit at night – as well as right out to sea.
-After taking in the view you can check out the Nagoya marine museum (Nagoya Kaiyo Hakubutsukan) on the 3rd floor.
+The whole port area has been redeveloped and offers many views of the city – beautiful when lit at night – as well as right out to sea.
+After taking in the panorama, you can check out the Nagoya marine museum (Nagoya Kaiyo Hakubutsukan) on the 3rd floor.

-The Chubu Centrair Flight Deck is very much unlike the other aforementioned observation decks.
-While it is nowhere as high as the city decks, this is a 300m long observation deck at Chubu Centrair International airport, and rather than gaze down on the streets below you are afforded the opportunity to marvel as the planes take off a mere 300m away.
-On clear days it is possible to see shoreline of Mie prefecture, ships sailing to and from the Nagoya Port and at dusk the sunset beyond Ise Bay.
+The Chubu Centrair Flight Deck is very much, unlike the other observation decks mentioned above.
+While it is nowhere as high as the city decks, this is a 300m long observation deck at Chubu Centrair International airport, and rather than gaze down on the streets below, you can marvel as the planes take off a mere 300m away.
+On bright days it is possible to see the shoreline of Mie prefecture, ships sailing to and from the Nagoya Port, and at dusk the sunset beyond Ise Bay.

 By Mark Guthrie